-Another new target for intravesical treatment is the epithelial cell adhesion molecule (EpCAM) positive cancer cell.19 Oportuzumab monatox (Vicineum®) is an antibody-drug conjugate which combines a monoclonal antibody specific for EpCAM on the surface of tumor cells with an agent that can kill the cells.20 A recombinant fusion protein with a humanized anti-EpCAM single-chain antibody is linked to a bacterial toxin, Pseudomonas exotoxin A. Oportuzumab monatox uses the EpCAM antibody to bind to the cancer cell and then releases the toxin into the cell, inducing cell death (apoptosis).
+Another new target for intravesical treatment is the epithelial cell adhesion molecule (EpCAM) positive cancer cell.37 Oportuzumab monatox (Vicineum[®]) is an antibody-drug conjugate which combines a monoclonal antibody specific for EpCAM on the surface of tumor cells with an agent that can kill the cells.15 A recombinant fusion protein with a humanized anti-EpCAM single-chain antibody is linked to a bacterial toxin, Pseudomonas exotoxin A. Oportuzumab monatox uses the EpCAM antibody to bind to the cancer cell and then releases the toxin into the cell, inducing cell death (apoptosis).
 It is instilled twice a week for six weeks, then weekly for six weeks (induction phase).
 Patients who were disease-free at three months received maintenance instillations every two weeks for up to two years.
+A rolling BLA submission seeking approval for the treatment of BCG-unresponsive NMIBC for oportuzumab monatox was submitted on 12/9/2019 and is expected to be complete in late 2020.